 When someone says there’s something in your writing that doesn’t work for them [emphasis added], they’re right.
 If I say, “I don’t like orange,” how can anyone say that I am incorrect in claiming that I dislike that color?
 Whether or not it’s a pleasant color is my opinion, but it is a fact that I hold that opinion.
 If I say that a piece of writing doesn’t work for me, it doesn’t work for me.
 This in no way means that it doesn’t work at all.
 I’m not the only potential audience in the world, so what doesn’t work for me may be absolutely perfect for the story’s intended audience.
 (Keep this in mind if you ever ask for my feedback on a vampire story.)

 Sometimes you may find yourself in a situation where you are asking for feedback from a reader who is not experienced in giving it.
 Learn to ask questions, and don’t be afraid to seek clarification if something the reader says is unclear.
 This level of feedback should never be a one-time thing, with the reader telling you what he/she thinks and you going on your way with that and nothing more.
-If your beta reader will not give you more than one-time comments with no explanation, you need to find a new beta.
+If your beta reader will not give you more than one-time comments with no explanation, you need to find a new beta reader.
 Casual readers are acquaintances; beta readers are good friends with whom you have ongoing conversations.
 Beta readers should always be able to articulate why they like or dislike something.
-If your beta mostly responds to questions with a shrug and “I dunno,” either you’re not being at all clear in your questions, or you need to find a new beta.
-This is not to say that you should argue with your beta.
+If your beta reader mostly responds to questions with a shrug and “I dunno,” either you’re not being at all clear in your questions, or you need to find a new beta reader.
+This is not to say that you should argue with your beta reader.
 Just don’t be afraid to discuss things you don’t agree with, or the positive feedback that you don’t understand.
-(Loyal Reader, my own beta, once told me, ‘This scene is great — loved the understated rage from the other character.’
+(Loyal Reader, who beta reads for me and my twin, once told me, ‘This scene is great — loved the understated rage from the other character.’
 I hadn’t realized that there was such strong emotion there, but I wasn’t in any way displeased that it came across that way, so I asked Loyal Reader for clarification, some explanation of what bits made that feeling come through, so I could do it again when needed.)
-If you cannot have a conversation about it, this means, for whatever reason, you and your beta aren’t trusting each other.
+If you cannot have a conversation about it, this means, for whatever reason, you and your beta reader aren’t trusting each other.

 I am lucky to have one beta reader (aside from my clone-sibling, of course) on whom I can rely to give honest, thorough feedback as well as encouragement.
 LR is also the audience I have in mind when I gibber gleefully over something I’ve just written, imagining his reaction.
 I’d like to have more than one beta reader, if only so LR didn’t have to do all the work (although he’d still get first dibs on reading new stuff), but one good one is far better than a whole slew of bad ones.